 This example shows how to use the Time Scope Peak Finder panel to measure the heart rate from an ECG.

-To emulate a heart beat, the model imports the variable
+To emulate a heart beat, the model Preload creates the variable

 Run your model to see the time domain output.

 To show the Peak Finder panel, in the Time Scope menu, select Tools > Measurements > Peak Finder.